erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 analytics: true
 ---

-I want to publish blog from my Notion content and I found a best solution after researching many notion hosting options.
+I want to publish blog from my Notion content.
+I researched many notion hosting solutions and found a best tool.
 In this post, I will why I decided to use notablog for my blog and how you can also publish your blog from Notion for free.

 ## Example Blog for Demo